vhoudoverdov/meowcats-mcp/README.md

 ### Our Target API
 By studying the meowfacts API in the original project, we can see that the API consists of one endpoint: `https://meowfacts.herokuapp.com/`

-This API endpoint accepts GET requests, and while it supports a few more advanced parameters (like language support and support for finding facts by ID), we'll keep the initial version of our MCP server simple by only implementing the API call that returns a single random fact, which in our case is going to be `GET https://meowfacts.herokuapp.com/`
+This API endpoint accepts GET requests, and while it supports a few more advanced parameters (like language support and support for finding facts by ID), we'll keep the initial version of our MCP server simple by only implementing the API call that returns a single random fact, which in our case is going to be a `GET` request to `https://meowfacts.herokuapp.com/`

 ### Server Setup